liamks/libpytunes/README.md

 ## Notes

-Track counts may not match those shown in iTunes. e.g.:
+Track counts may not match those shown in iTunes. e.g. This may report a higher number than the song count shown in iTunes itself. :

 ```
 l = Library("iTunes Library.xml")
 len(l.songs)
 ```

-May report a higher number than the song count shown in iTunes itself.
 This is because iTunes does not count things like Podcasts and Voice Memos as "Music," whereas pyitunes counts **all** tracks.

-Version 0.2 adds the ability to get playlists.
-However, the songs dictionary is keyed on TrackID (as coded in iTunes xml).
+The songs dictionary is keyed on TrackID (as coded in iTunes xml).
 Playlists are lists of Song objects, with their order noted as a `playlist_order` attribute.
-(note that previously, playlists were lists of PlTrack objects, with their order noted as a `number` attribute.
-PlTracks have been removed in favor of modified Songs.)

 ### Attributes of the Song class: